haganbt/twitter-followers-to-csdl/README.md

 2) If you have not done so already, register an application at https://apps.twitter.com/ to generate access credentials.

-2) Edit config.json and enter required details.
+3) Edit config.json and enter the Twitter application creds generated from #2 above, your DataSift API details and the Twitter account id or handle..

 ###Run Tests